-The moose hunt is usually front-page news in Sweden when it begins in different parts of the country in September and early October.
+The moose hunt is usually front-page news in Sweden when it begins in different parts of the country from early October.
 Almost 300,000 camouflaged Swedes – including the Swedish king! – migrate to the forests.

 What follows is my account of my first moose hunt as an adult.
 I have to admit that for different reasons I myself no longer hunt.
 Please remember, whether you support it or not, the fact is for thousands of Swedes—and Americans—one way to enjoy nature is to hunt.

 For a brief look at the differences between hunting in the U.S. and Sweden, see Professor Thomas A. Heberlein's The Gun, the dog and the thermosADVERTISEMENT